SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 **2020-09-15**

-..
-MERGES
-   d8df4bc1 #74: Corrections to the formal grammar fef5cc2d #71: SE-0285 Ease the transition to concise magic file strings

-* Added information about how trailing closures are matched to parameters in the :ref: `Expressions_FunctionCallExpression` section.
-  XXX UNMERGED

-* Expanded information about `Any` into the new :ref:`Types_AnyType` section.

-* Updated the :doc:`../LanguageGuide/MemorySafety` chapter
-  to mention atomic operations.

-..
-XXX Combine the entries from beta 1 (below) into this section

-**2020-06-22**

 * Updated for Swift 5.3.

 * Added information about multiple trailing closures to the :ref:`Closures_TrailingClosures` section.

+* Added information about how trailing closures are matched to parameters in the :ref: `Expressions_FunctionCallExpression` section.
+  XXX UNMERGED -- maybe should combine with the bullet above?

 * Added information about synthesized implementations of ``Comparable`` for enumerations